PopTracker/PopTracker.github.io/README.md

-# PopTracker
+# App

-*Powerful open progress tracker* is a project to offer a universal, scriptable randomizer tracking solution that is open source, runs everywhere and supports auto-tracking.
+PopTracker is a project to offer a universal, scriptable randomizer tracking solution that is open source, runs everywhere and supports auto-tracking.